-The XIII Global Legal Skills Conference will be held December 10-12, 2018 hosted by Melbourne Law School in cooperation with The John Marshall Law School of Chicago.
+The 13th Global Legal Skills Conference will be held December 10-12, 2018 hosted by Melbourne Law School in cooperation with The John Marshall Law School of Chicago.

 Please submit a proposal on any aspect of Global Legal Skills, including experiential learning, distance education, comparative law, international law, course design and materials, teaching methods, and opportunities for teaching abroad and in the United States.
 Please include information about your institutional affiliations, if any.
 Because the conference focuses on legal skills for a global audience, please tailor your proposal accordingly.